ainaacm/Python-Introduction/README.md

-Introduction to Python.
+# Introduction to Python
-Ryan O’Connor, Aina Capó, Sofia Bencurikova.
+## Ryan O’Connor, Aina Capó, Sofia Bencurikova.

-·# This is the repository for our group project for Introduction to Python! :D
+This is the repository for our group project for Introduction to Python! :D